 Oakland University was founded in 1957 when Matilda Dodge Wilson and her husband Alfred Wilson donated their 1,500-acre estate to Michigan State University.
 In 1959, what is now Oakland University opened under the name Michigan State University-Oakland.
 When it first opened there were only 570 students and the campus was comprised of just three buildings.
 In 1963, Michigan State University-Oakland was renamed Oakland University.
 Today it remains the only major public research university located in Oakland County, Michigan.
-Part of the mission of OU is “...In all its activities, Oakland University strives to exemplify educational leadership in a diverse and inclusive environment.”
-This mission is met through the four core values of research and scholarship, public service, instruction and student development.
+Part of the mission of OU is “...In all its activities, Oakland University strives to exemplify educational leadership in a diverse and inclusive environment."

 Students enrolled at Oakland University have the choice of choosing a major in one of six different schools: